dmytrozuievskyi/UVO/README.md

 # UVO — UV Overlays for Blender

-A Blender addon that adds a suite of dynamic, real-time overlays to the UV Editor, helping you catch UV problems before they reach your textures.
+UVO adds a suite of dynamic, real-time overlays to Blender's UV Editor to help you catch mapping issues before they reach your textures.

----

-## Overlays
+## Features

 ### ID Overlay
-Assigns a distinct, stable color to each UV island or mesh component so you can immediately see how your UVs are organized.
+Color-codes your UVs so you can immediately see how they are organized.

-- **Object mode** — one color per object
-- **Island mode** — one color per topologically connected UV island
+- **Object & Island Modes** — Assigns a distinct color per object, or per topologically connected UV island.
-- Adjustable opacity

----

 ### Intersect Overlay
 Highlights overlapping and stacked UV islands in real-time.

-- Detects overlaps **within** a single object and **across** all objects in Edit Mode simultaneously
+- Detects overlaps **within** a single object and **across** all objects in Edit Mode simultaneously.
-- **Tiled mode** — folds all UV tiles into (0,1) before detection, finding overlaps between islands in different tiles that share the same texel space.
-Use for tiling or repeating textures
+- **Tiled mode** — Folds all UV tiles into (0,1) before detection, finding overlaps between islands in different tiles that share the same texel space.
-- **UDIM mode** — each tile is treated independently.
-Use when each tile bakes to a separate texture
+- **UDIM mode** — Each tile is treated independently.
-- Hatching on intersecting islands, cross-hatching on perfectly stacked islands, red fill on the overlapping area
+- Hatching on intersecting islands, cross-hatching on perfectly stacked islands, and red fill on the overlapping area.
-- Adjustable opacity

----

 ### Padding Overlay
-Visualizes the padding zone around each island and flags islands whose zones overlap, indicating potential mipmap bleed.
+Visualizes the padding zone around each island and flags potential mipmap bleed.

-- Set texture resolution (256 – 8192, width and height independently)
-- Set padding size in pixels (2 – 32)
-- Green outline = safe, red outline = padding violation
-- Aspect-corrected display for non-square textures

----

 ### Stretch Overlay
 Visualizes texel density deviation from a target value using a warped checker grid and color heatmap.

-- **Checker** — grid deforms to show UV distortion; uniform squares = no stretch
+- **Checker** — Grid deforms to show UV distortion; uniform squares = no stretch.
-- **Heatmap** — blue (compressed) → gray (uniform) → red (stretched) gradient
+- **Heatmap** — Blue (compressed) → gray (uniform) → red (stretched) gradient.
-- **Both** — checker grid with heatmap colors blended into each cell, combining distortion shape and density feedback in a single view
+- **Both** — Checker grid with heatmap colors blended into each cell, combining distortion shape and density feedback in a single view.

+### Additional Features
-- Per-object texture resolution and texel density settings
+- Per-object texture resolution and texel density settings.
-- Eyedropper tool to sample density from selected UV islands
+- Eyedropper tool to sample density from selected UV islands.
-- Correct visualization for non-square textures
+- Correct visualization for non-square textures.

----

 ## Installation